SK-EID/smart-id-documentation/README.md

 end users to perform authentication and signing operations.

-The main Smart-ID use case is of a relying party to start a transaction by calling the Smart- ID server RP API with the userâ€™s identifier and a hash when the user wishes to authenticate with the relying partyâ€™s service or create a signature.
+The main Smart-ID use case is of a relying party to start a transaction by calling the Smart- ID server RP API with the user's identifier and a hash when the user wishes to authenticate with the relying party's service or create a signature.

-The Smart-ID server then sends a push message notification to the userâ€™s device where the user opens the Smart-ID application, checks the details and enters a PIN code.
+The Smart-ID server then sends a push message notification to the user's device where the user opens the Smart-ID application, checks the details and enters a PIN code.

 The application communicates with the Smart-ID server and once the final signature is created makes it available for the relying party.

 Meanwhile the relying party has been waiting for a reply from the Smart-ID server using a long poll connection.
-In case of success it receives the signed hash and the userâ€™s certificate to be able to validate the result.
+In case of success it receives the signed hash and the user's certificate to be able to validate the result.

 The Smart-ID server only accepts hashes to be signed.
 For document signing the relying